-- 1. Check in with evacuation area leader. - 2.
+- 1. Check in with the evacuation area leader. - 2.
 Report to the first aid center. - 3.
 Take student "health logs" to the first aid/triage area. - 4.
-Take a walkie-talkie for communication with Incident Command Post. - 5.
-Activate triage and administer first aid as necessary. - Maintain communication with the Incident Command Post and notify of any staff and student injuries. - 7.
-Assist emergency services with injured. - 8.
-Maintain complete records of staff and/or students injured; nature or first aid administered; time, reason, destination, and names of all persons removed from site for emergency treatment. - 9.
-Team members shall provide information regarding any first aid administered to accompany and person evacuated for further treatment. - 10.
-Medical Team should always defer to directions given by emergency personnel.
+Take a walkie-talkie for communication with the Incident Command Post. - 5.
+Activate triage and administer first aid as necessary.

+6. Maintain communication with the Incident Command Post and notify of any staff and student injuries.

+7. Assist emergency services with the injured.

+8. Maintain complete records of staff and/or students injured; nature or first aid administered; time, reason, destination, and names of all persons removed from site for emergency treatment.

+9. Team members shall provide information regarding any first aid administered to accompany a person evacuated for further treatment.

+10. The Medical Team should always defer to directions given by emergency personnel.